-David C. Updyke was born in the vicinity of Cayuga Lake, New York, about 1830.
+David C. Updyke was born in the vicinity of Cayuga Lake, New York, in about 1830.
 Said to have been raised in an upstanding family that boasted some of the leading citizens of New York, Updyke was a black sheep.

-In 1855, he went to California where he was employed for two years by the California Stage Company as a stage driver.
-Three years later, he sailed to British Columbia to look for another kind of work, but finding nothing there that suited him, he soon returned to California spending two years in Yuba County, then two years in Virginia City, Nevada.
+In 1855, he went to California, where he was employed for two years by the California Stage Company as a stage driver.
+Three years later, he sailed to British Columbia to look for another kind of work, but finding nothing there that suited him, he soon returned to California, spending two years in Yuba County, then two years in Virginia City, Nevada.

-By 1862, word was spreading of the rich gold finds in Idaho and Updyke went first to Florence, then Warren, and by the fall he was in Boise County where he worked a valuable claim on Ophir Mountain.
+By 1862, word was spreading of the rich gold finds in Idaho, and Updyke went first to Florence, then Warren, and by the fall, he was in Boise County, where he worked a valuable claim on Ophir Mountain.

-However, this did not stop David Updyke from being elected Sheriff of Ada County in March, 1864.
-Though many of his cohorts were ruffians, they were a strong power in the Democratic party and Updyke won the election by a small margin.
+However, this did not stop David Updyke from being elected Sheriff of Ada County in March 1864.
+Though many of his cohorts were ruffians, they were a strong power in the Democratic party, and Updyke won the election by a small margin.

 But Updyke cared little about what those law-abiding citizens thought and somehow obtained all the names of the men in the vigilante group, procuring warrants for their arrests.
 While the proceedings and warrants were all perfectly within the law, Updyke and his “posse” secretly planned to shoot the vigilante leaders and maintain that they had resisted arrest.

 The plan was that 15 to 20 armed men would leave Boise City, meet up with more road agents at Horse Shoe Bend, and then proceed with their warrants to the Payette River settlement.
-However, word leaked to the citizens of Boise City of the plan and they secretly dispatched a messenger to the Payette Vigilantes.
+However, word leaked to the citizens of Boise City of the plan, and they secretly dispatched a messenger to the Payette Vigilantes.

 When the “posse” arrived at Payette River, they were surprised to find themselves outnumbered two to one.
 Forced to negotiate with the vigilantes, Updyke complied with their demands.
-The vigilantes agreed to go to Boise City to answer the warrants but they would not allow Updyke or his men to disarm them.
-After arriving in Boise City and obtaining an attorney, the complaints against the vigilantes were dismissed and they were discharged.
+The vigilantes agreed to go to Boise City to answer the warrants, but they would not allow Updyke or his men to disarm them.
+After arriving in Boise City and obtaining an attorney, the complaints against the vigilantes were dismissed, and they were discharged.